 Stephen L. Kates, Eduardo Salvati, Lars Gunnar Johnsen.

-Response/Recommendation: Hip fracture patients treated with arthroplasty are at higher risk of venous thromboembolism (VTE) and should receive some form of thromboprophylaxis.
+Response/Recommendation: Hip fracture patients treated with arthroplasty are at higher risk of venous thromboembolism (VTE) and should receive some form of chemothromboprophylaxis.
 Studies demonstrate that aspirin (ASA) is an effective agent for prevention of VTE in this patient’s population.

-Strength of Recommendation: Low.
+Strength of Recommendation: Strong.

 Rationale: Hip fracture is one of the most common orthopaedic conditions worldwide, which is associated with 1.7 to 3.6% rate of deep venous thrombosis (DVT), and 1.1% rate of developing pulmonary embolism (PE)1,2.
 Treatment of the hip fracture with total hip arthroplasty (THA) or hemiarthroplasty (HA) is associated with a higher risk of VTE when compared with treatment by internal fixation (hazard ratio [HR] 2.67, p=0.02)3.
 Administration of thromboprophylaxis to patients undergoing surgical treatment of hip fracture has been shown to reduce VTE events4.
-While other studies have questioned the need for routine administration of chemoprophylaxis to these patients and advocated prophylaxis in high-risk populations such as those with a history of VTE, elderly patients (> 75 years), women, and those receiving HA5.
+Other studies have questioned the need for routine administration of chemoprophylaxis to these patients and advocated prophylaxis in high-risk populations such as those with a history of VTE, elderly patients (> 75 years), women, and those receiving HA5.

 From a timing standpoint, one large registry study has shown superiority of prophylactic treatment with low-molecular-weight heparin (LMWH) beginning preoperatively when compared with postoperative initiation of anticoagulation6.
 There are very few studies that specifically address chemoprophylaxis in patients undergoing HA or THA for hip fracture.
 One such study found that the combination of mechanical prophylaxis combined with fondaparinux was superior to fondaparinux prophylaxis alone7.
 Another study evaluated the role of low-dose ASA for patients with hip fracture undergoing HA or internal fixation and found that administration of low-dose ASA was associated with increased need for blood transfusion and a higher all-cause mortality during the first year after surgery8.
 However, a meta-analysis comparing ASA vs. other thromboprophylaxis showed a statistically nonsignificant trend favoring other anticoagulants (relative risk [RR]= 1.60).
 The risk of bleeding was found to be considerably lower when ASA was administered vs. other anticoagulants (RR= 0.32)9.
 One of the sentinel studies was the Pulmonary Embolism Prevention (PEP) trial that included 13,356 patients with hip fracture receiving ASA vs. placebo.
 Administration of ASA to hip fracture patients was found to reduce the risk of VTE by a third10.